HarshPatel137/SnapSplitAI/README.md

 ### 🎥 Demo Videos

-Meet SnapSplit AI—a modern bill-splitting app that turns receipt photos into fair, per-person totals in seconds.
+Meet SnapSplit AI, a modern bill-splitting app that turns receipt photos into fair, per-person totals in seconds.
 Upload a receipt, watch AI extract items, then tap to assign who had what.
 Taxes and tips are calculated automatically.
 Built with OpenAI Vision + Backblaze B2.
 Privacy-first.
 No accounts needed.

 https://github.com/user-attachments/assets/6f3229ef-c53e-4314-bdbf-31d207d31a7d